itaymigdal/PichichiH0ll0wer/README.md

 - Hollower does not use the very suspicious call Nt/ZwUnmapViewOfSection
 - Can build EXE / DLL hollow loaders
 - Can block unsigned microsoft DLLs from being loaded to the hollowed process
+- Supports anti-debug techniques with the ability to die or to execute useless calculations ('troll' mode)
 - Obfuscated sleep using useless calculations

 # Injection methods